harshach/streamline-1/docs-old/CustomProcessor.md

 Field| Type | Comment
 ---|---|----
-streamingEngine| String| Streaming Engine for this custom processor - e.g. STORM name| String| Name of the custom processor.
+engine| String| Engine for this custom processor - e.g. STORM name| String| Name of the custom processor.
 This should uniquely identify the custom processor description| String| Description of the custom processor customProcessorImpl| String| Fully qualified class name implementing the interface